adobe-type-tools/afdko/README.rst

 .. code:: sh

-    pip install --extra-index-url https://pypi.org/simple --index-url https://test.pypi.org/simple afdko
+    pip install afdko

-Note that for the next month, the afdko will be hosted only on the test version of the PyPy package repository, while we do the beta testing.
-It will then be moved to the regular PyPi repository.
-The rather complex pip command above will then reduce to 'pip install afdko'.

-The available PyPi packages are for Mac OSX and Windows 64 bit Python.
+The current PyPi package is a beta release for Mac OS X.

 You can remove the afdko package with the command: